Mevlâna Museum: Ritual Hall

+Sarcophagi

 Mevlana's sarcophagus is placed under the turquoise dome (Kibab'ulaktab) that is a symbol of the city, with the actual burial chamber beneath it.
 It is covered with brocade embroidered in gold with verses from the Koran.
 This, and all other covers, were a gift of sultan Abdul Hamid II in 1894.
 Next to Mevlâna's sarcophagus are several others, including those of his father Bahaeddin Veled and his son Sultan Veled.
 The wooden sarcophagus of Mevlâna, dating from the 12th century, is a masterpiece of Seljuk woodcarving.
 The silver lattice, separating the sarcophagi from the main chamber, was built by Ilyas in 1579.